Yamazaki 55 Is The House Of Suntory’s Oldest Whisky Release

 The bottle’s opening is wrapped in handmade Echizen washi paper and bound with a Kyo-kumihimo plaited cord, a traditional craft from Kyoto.
 Each bottle is delivered in a bespoke box made from native Japanese Mizunara wood and coated with Suruga lacquer.

-Yamazaki 55 will be available in extremely limited quantities starting this month at a suggested retail price of US$60,000 (S$80, 587).
+Yamazaki 55 will be available in extremely limited quantities starting this month at a suggested retail price of US$60,000 (around RM251,000).

 (Images: House of Suntory)